 Overview: On behalf of the Unit, the individual will connect local issues and opportunities associated with food systems and local foods to sound education and research.
 Educational programs and applied research activities should result in measurable improvements for farm, food, and natural resource-based businesses, communities, governments and non-profits.
 Improvements will be measured in terms of positive practice changes made by stakeholders in efficiency, growth, competitiveness, policy change, innovation and job creation.
 Success will allow Pennsylvania businesses, communities, governments and non-profits to improve their allocation of resources, evaluate planning and development activities, assess project impacts, increase overall capacity, and enhance positive workforce investment.

-Program & Program Leadership Responsibilities: The successful candidate will serve as the program area lead for current and future state projects and programs including: food trends; agritourism; agritainment; food justice and equity; food, ag and natural resource literacy; supply chain; value chain; urban agriculture; food access, community food systems and more.
-Based on level of experience, the individual may also provide leadership for the Food Systems and Local Foods working group program portfolio development, marketing, implementation, finances and evaluation strategy.
-Based on participation, market trends, needs assessment, return on investment, stakeholder and educator input and program evaluation, the individual will annually review and recommend updates to the working group program and project portfolio.
-To grow and support the working group, the successful candidate will be expected to both develop and oversee a robust and diverse external funding portfolio (e.g. grants, contracts, program revenue, development, etc) in support of the work group and Unit's programs.
+Program & Program Leadership Responsibilities: The successful candidate will serve as an extension educator for current and future state projects and programs including: food trends; agritourism; agritainment; food justice and equity; food, ag and natural resource literacy; supply chain; value chain; urban agriculture; food access, community food systems and more.
+In support of the mission and to grow support for Extension programs, the successful candidate will be expected to both develop and oversee a robust and diverse external funding portfolio (e.g. grants, contracts, program revenue, development, etc).

-Specialized Skills & Educational Requirements: The position will be filled at an Extension Educator 4 or 5, depending upon the successful candidate's competencies, education, and experience.
-The position requires a minimum of a master's degree, plus five years of related experience.
+Specialized Skills & Educational Requirements: This job will be filled as a level 2 or level 3, depending upon the successful candidate's competencies, education, and experience.
+Typically requires a Bachelor's degree or higher (Master's degree preferred) plus one year of related experience, or an equivalent combination of education and experience for a level 2.
 Preference will be given to candidates with degree(s) in demography, sociology, rural sociology, geography, value chain or supply chain management, operations management, project management, marketing, business management, business administration, agricultural economics, ag business management, economic and community development or related disciplines, and those that have related work experience.
 Team members are expected to work closely with university faculty to develop educational programs and products and conduct applied research relevant to stakeholder needs.

 Beyond degree and experience requirements, candidates must possess effective communication skills (verbal and written), interpersonal skills, and the ability to build effective working relationships.
 The candidate must be very organized and able to manage multiple projects simultaneously.
 Desirable experiences include teaching, facilitation, curriculum development, evaluation, grant management, project management, food systems, local foods, research, business or non-profit management, or involvement in food, agriculture and/or natural resources.
 Supervisory experience is a plus.
 The successful candidate must be proficient in use of modern computer software packages, such as Microsoft Office.
-ARC GIS, statistics software skills and/or superior Microsoft Excel are valued.
+Valued, but not required, skills include ARC GIS, statistics software skills and/or superior Microsoft Excel.
 Fluency in Spanish is an asset and highly encouraged.

 To develop and conduct educational programs and applied research, the candidate should be comfortable with innovative and/or entrepreneurial team collaborations which reach across multiple stakeholders, disciplines, departments, colleges, institutions, non-governmental organizations, independent businesses and possibly state and local governments.
 To accomplish team and individual goals, the candidate must utilize educational tools such as online courses, videos, mobile apps, and electronic publications, in addition to traditional publications and in-person presentations.

-Travel and Clearances: Significant travel (including some overnight trips) may be required, as program, project and applied research activities occur at a variety of locations across the Commonwealth.
+Travel and Clearances: As this is a coworking position, access to off-site high-speed broadband meeting the FCC definition of broadband at an advertised (up-to) speed of at least 25/3Mbps is required.
+When permitted, significant travel (including some overnight trips) may be required, as program, project and applied research activities occur at a variety of locations across the Commonwealth.
 As such, the job responsibilities require the candidate to possess a valid driver's license and have use of a private vehicle.
 As the position requires operating a motor vehicle as part of the job duties, successful completion of a motor vehicle records check is required, as well as, standard background checks.
 Additionally, the diverse program locations and materials needed for program delivery and research require the candidate to be able to carry equipment and educational materials and supplies, with or without accommodation.